mooseyscountrygarden.com » Rose Garden « Garden Roses | Climbing Roses »

 Pat Austin RosePat Austin Rose...

 Pat Austin is one of the most beautiful of the tall David Austin English shrub roses, and must be named for someone in the breeder's family - yes, it's his wife.
-It has huge flower-heads which are packed with apricot-pink petals.
+She (the rose, I mean) has huge flower-heads which are packed with apricot-tangerine petals.

 Geoff Hamilton RoseGeoff Hamilton Rose...

-Geoff Hamilton is one of the latest David Austin English roses to join my garden.
-This summer he has decided to bloom beautifully.
-The flowers are light pink, and very pretty, in an old-fashioned rose way.
+Back in 2004 Geoff Hamilton was the latest David Austin English roses to join my garden.
+In his first summer he decided to bloom beautifully.
+The flowers were light pink, and very pretty, in an old-fashioned rose way.

 Constance Spry RoseConstance Spry Rose...